graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/field-middleware.md

 ## Known issues

-Perhaps the most important thing with Field Middlewares that you should be aware of is that the default `DocumentExecuter` applies middlewares to the schema only once before the schema is initialized.
+Perhaps the most important thing with Field Middlewares that you should be aware of is that the default `DocumentExecuter` applies middlewares to the schema only once while the schema is being initialized.
 After this, calling any `IFieldMiddlewareBuilder.Use` methods has no effect.

 Field Middleware, when applying the schema, **modifies** the resolver of each field.
 Therefore,